-ASReml-SA (standalone) uses a text file user interface and can access more work-space, making it useful for very large problems.
+ASReml-SA (standalone) uses a text file user interface and can access more work-space and memory resources, making it useful for very large problems.

 ASReml-R is convenient for regular users of the R environment and it is easier to manipulate data.

 There are some algorithm differences, but the results will differ in a minimal way.
-The options are almost identical in both versions, but ASReml-SA has, for some specific things, a few more tricks.
+The options are almost identical in both versions, but ASReml-SA has, for some specific things, a few more tricks and arguments.
 On the other hand, ASReml-R allows you to have your own pre-preparation code and post-analysis code, and therefore it can be easily integrated with other R libraries (like ASRgenomics, ASRtriala, etc.).

-ASReml-SA does limited pre-preparation and all the output is in files, so you will need to program some other things for post-analysis (like a selection index or stability index).
-Because ASReml-SA is a standalone executable it does manage the memory better, and it can handle large problems in general, or often it is a bit faster.
+ASReml-SA does limited pre-preparation and all the output is in files, so you will need to program some other manipulations for post-analysis (like a selection index or stability index).
+Because ASReml-SA is a standalone executable it does manage memory better, and it can handle large problems in general, and often it is a bit faster.

-The main limitation with ASReml-R is in fact R, which stores all the objects in RAM memory, and therefore it keeps all the information.
+The main limitation with ASReml-R is in fact R, which stores all the objects in RAM memory, and therefore it keeps all the information and objects.
 For example, ASReml-SA reads the data to construct matrices and then deletes the input data, but in R you cannot do that.

 Finally, many users choose ASReml-R because they can connect with their pipelines/workflow.
 Using ASReml-R you can clean and prepare the data, then call asreml() and run your analyses and post-process to get reports, etc. (think Rmarkdown).
 Some companies prefer to use ASReml-SA and use Java or another HTML interface to call the program, and then read the output files into their database system.
 This also seems to work well, but you need a team behind you.